Skip to content Exit mobile menu

 On the day

-There will be four ceremonies in total across two days.
+Our ceremonies will be held across two days.
 Your ceremony date and time is specified on your invitation.

 What time do I need to arrive?